Birinder1469/BirinderSingh_Blog/_posts/2019-10-15-MonteCarlo_Simulations.md

 You may argue that this is not very useful.
 What is the big deal with estimating the area of Circle using this complicated approach you suggested.
 But what if I tell you to get me the area of the snowflake given below.
 Do you know the formula to estimate the area of a Snowflake.
 At least I do not.
 I have to get into complicated geometry and find a way to estimate the area of a Snowflake.
 However if you use the technique I suggested above we can easily estimate the area of the Snowflake.

-Another observation is that more the number of random numbers/points we pick better will be our estimation of the area of the Snowflake.
+Another observation is that more the number of random numbers/points we pick, better will be our estimation of the area of the Snowflake.
 Isn't it cool.

 |-- | -- |
 | ![](../imgs/Snowflake_10.png)  | ![](../imgs/Snowflake_100.png) |